annafang30/Truly_Delectable_Sleeping_Duckies/README.md

 ### Samson Wu: middle wear (Flask server) and back end work (API)
 ### Ravindra Mangar: back end (Database and API)

-# Project Description:
+# Project Description (Abstract):
 * display of a map visualization of the United States
 * hovering displays of state happiness (%) and ice cream machine brokenness of individual states
-* clicking into a state will display all above data plus minimum wage, a display of local mcdonalds locations, and yelp ratings.
+* clicking into a state will display of local mcdonalds locations via an interactive map, and yelp ratings of said local stores.
-* (stretch goal?) users can find mcdonald locations through address search
 * users can login and use a rant forum to complain about mcdonalds ice cream machine outages.
 * users can peruse through graphical representations of our data and our conclusions
+* (stretch goal?) users can find mcdonald locations through address search

 # APIs:
 * <a href="https://github.com/stuy-softdev/notes-and-code/blob/main/api_kb/411_on_Yelp.md">Yelp</a>